acroscarrillo/MinimalScientificDocs/docs/src/index.md

 │── Manifest.toml    # your docs enviroment
 │── Project.toml
 ```
-Let's take a look at the content of....
+Let's start with the contents of `/docs/make.jl`, arguably the most important file of this project:

 bla bla bla